Grand Forks flood-affected properties to be bought at ‘post-flood value’ - Trail Daily Times

 For example, if the City of Grand Forks were buying a residential property in North Ruckle, it must value the land as if it were purchasing any other land parcel with the intent of continuing to use it as a residential property.

-Further, the act states that determining the market value of a property must not factor in the fact that neighbouring properties will also be bought up.
+Further, the act states that determining the market value of a property must not reflect in the fact that neighbouring properties will also be bought up.